danielkellyio/danielkelly.io/content/blog/vue-3-tailwind-file-drag-and-drop-input.md

 Finally, in order for our data, computed prop, and method to be available to the template we have to return them from the setup function.
 This is easily done using ES6 object property value shorthand.

 ## Demo

+<demo-widget slug="file-drag-and-drop"></demo-widget>

+## Conclusion

+With a background in Vue 2's object API it isn't that big of a leap to understanding the new Vue 3 composition API.
+Using the Composition API along with Tailwind CSS makes it trivial to implement a stylish drag and drop file input.